mealaud/mealaud.github.io/content/hobbies/writing/humbled-by-the-heavens.md

 There seemed to be nothing above them, and I, and everything else that I have ever known, was below them.
 {{%nl%}}{{%nl%}}

-I am nothing but what they are not——I am nothing.
+I am nothing but what they are not.
+I am nothing.